lissertations/openrefine/README.md

 Including how to do these things with regex, which we learned about before lunch

 ## 5. Clustering and editing
-It's amazing
+AKA the killer feature of OpenRefine.
+Let the algorithm assist you to normalise your messy data

 ## 6. Transformations
-Common transforms
-Less-common transforms (using GREL, which looks scary but is quite a friendly scripting language)
+Common transforms (whitespace, upper/lowercase, to null, etc) and less-common transforms (using GREL, which looks scary but is quite a friendly scripting language.
+Include plenty of examples and some \[links to\] canned GREL scripts for common tasks)

 ## 7. Reconciliation
 with VIAF, because this is a library workshop.
 Make sure to include the http://refine.codefork.com/ link + instructions

 ## 8. Getting data out of OpenRefine
-Recap of getting it to MarcEdit (.tsv, basically)
+Recap of getting it back into MarcEdit (.tsv, basically)

 ## 9. Project time!
+TBC